bens4lsu/theskinny-publish/Content/x/bald.md

 		<td><imgheight="85"src="/img/bald/iram.jpg">
 		</td>
 		<td>
-		A coworker of mine, in case you were wondering.&nbsp;&nbsp;
+		A coworker of mine, in case you were wondering.

 		</td>
 		</tr>